eslint/eslint/docs/src/rules/id-denylist.md

 }
 ```

-**Note:** The first element of the array is for the rule severity (see [configuring rules](../use/configure/rules).
+**Note:** The first element of the array is for the rule severity (see [Configure Rules](../use/configure/rules).
 The other elements in the array are the identifiers that you want to disallow.

 Examples of **incorrect** code for this rule with sample `"data", "callback"` restricted identifiers: